History of United States postage rates: Historical notes

-Initially, few if any postal regulations governed packages mailed by parcel post.
+Initially, only some postal regulations governed packages mailed by parcel post.
 For example, to construct a bank in Vernal, Utah, in 1916, a Salt Lake City company ascertained that the cheapest way to send 40 ST of bricks to the building was by parcel post, and the company proceeded to do so.
 For another example, Charlotte May Pierstorff, then a 48.5 lb five-year-old, was mailed via parcel post in 1914; she survived, but the regulations were clarified to prohibit the use of parcel post for human transport.

 Bulk postal rates were restructured in 1996: